Team MVPs and top scorers.

 2021-22 salary cap hit: $4.5 million

 Before temporarily going down to injury, Kadri was top-five leaguewide in scoring.
-He’s having a phenomenal playoffs, avoiding suspension and ripping hat tricks.
+The Cup champ enjoyed a phenomenal post-season, avoiding suspension, ripping hat tricks, scoring a big goal with a busted thumb, and proving the haters wrong.

 Unless Kadri takes another discount, the cold math says there won’t be room for him in Denver next fall.